RiedigerD2/OpenHouse/PrototypeOne/README.txt

 <Resource Include="Resources\Information\Top.xml" />

 simply change that line to look like this

     <Content Include="Resources\Information\Top.xml">
       <CopyToOutputDirectory>PreserveNewest</CopyToOutputDirectory>
     </Content>

 Now it will update the correct files everytime you rebuild your solution.

+Any file in Resources\Images or Resources\Videos will be stored as resources and do not need this step

 LOGING